 My new friend and I were like little kids, so connected with the woods.
 We were both touched by the stories about the family circles.
 Hundreds of years ago a single large redwood grew here.
 Then, disaster struck.
 The trunk of the large redwood died, perhaps by repeated and severe wildfires.
 From here you can see the original tree trunk still standing upright, now a dead and blackened snag.
 Despite such terrible damage, the tree did not die.
 Below the ground, its massive root system was full of vitality.
 Before long, hundreds of young, bright green burl sprouts began to come up around the circle formed by the root crown of the original tree.
 Some of those sprouts have grown into the full-sized trees that today stand in a circle around the original trunk.

 It’s like life.
-I went through hard times in my life.
-From fighting hunger to family abuse, and domestic violence.
+I went through hard times in my life, from fighting hunger to family abuse, and domestic violence.
 Then I finally found my true love and married him, and last year he passed away.
-I have enough reasons to hate life, but the longing for life keeps me alive and make me reborn over and over again.
-Like those thousand-year-old trees.
+I have enough reasons to hate life, but the longing for life keeps me alive and make me reborn over and over again… like those thousand-year-old trees.
 They’ve been through everything.
 Yet, they’re still there, calm and loving.

 The night I came home, I received a message from my new friend.
 I was tearing up when I read it.
 “Hi, Grace!
 It’s your friend from the Muir Woods forest 🌳.
 Just read some of your blogs… I’m sorry about your husband.
 Thank you for giving me perspective… You see, I’ve got cancer almost three years ago, had a surgery, then chemo.
 My hair grew back but not my eyebrows.
 But I gained a tremendous appreciation for life and meetings like ours.
 Your blog showed me how a family suffers when cancer hits one of its members.
 What can I do to ease their pain?
 Anyways, I’m going home tonight and will hug them warmly.
 And you, my random friend, be strong and know that you are not alone.
-Hugs 🤗” By the way, the lady in the photo below is her.
+Hugs 🤗” By the way, the woman in the photo below is her.

 Those trees and my new friend made me appreciate so much again for being alive.
 There are no bigger reasons to celebrate life than just simply being alive!
 Always choose to face the sun.
 If it’s cloudy, I’ll be my own sun.